Radovljica: Apiculture Museum

-The Apiculture Museum (Čebelarski muzej) in Radovljica is dedicated to the history of beekeeping in Slovenia.
+The Apiculture Museum (Čebelarski muzej) in Radovljica is dedicated to the history of beekeeping in Slovenia and to the Carniolan honey bee in particular.
 It is housed in a Baroque mansion in the historic center of the town.
 Founded in 1959, the museum was later incorporated into the Radovljica Municipal Museum.
 It displays Slovenia's rich beekeeping tradition, an important agricultural activity in the 18th and 19th centuries.
 Among the exhibitions are traditional beehives and beekeeping tools, the life and work of local beekeepers, and decorative painted beehive panels as unique examples of Slovenian folk art.
 A bust and copies of books written by the Slovenian beekeeper Anton Janša (1734–1773) are also on display.

 Gingerbread Museum

 The Gingerbread Museum (Gostilna Lectar) is a pastry shop dedicated to decorative hard gingerbread (i.e., Lebkuchenherzen), handmade from a honey-based dough mostly shaped into hearts of various size.
 It is located in a historical house in the old town center of Radovljica.
 The bakery's workshop is located in the basement, where women in traditional costume show how to bake gingerbread with historical tools and equipment.
 A café is located on the ground floor.